negrinho/deep_architect/docs/source/tutorials/search_space_constructs.rst

 to the hyperparameter that the dependent hyperparameter depends on, the the dependent hyperparameter is assigned a value.
-The value assignment to the dependent hyperparameter is triggered due to the fact that all the hyperparameters that the depedent hyperparameter depends on have been assigned a value.
+The value assignment to the dependent hyperparameter is triggered due to the fact that all the hyperparameters that the dependent hyperparameter depends on have been assigned a value.

 We have talked about modules and hyperparameters.